 In animal welfare, Known Knowns are the well-established issues that have been thoroughly researched and widely acknowledged.
 These are problems where the causes, consequences, and solutions are clear.

 A prime example is lameness in cattle, which has been extensively studied.
 The circumstances causing lameness—such as poor housing conditions, inadequate hoof care, and inappropriate flooring—are well understood.
-Its Biological Outcomes, including chronic pain, reduced mobility, and decreased productivity, are similarly well-documented.
+Its Biological Consequences, including chronic pain, reduced mobility, and decreased productivity, are similarly well-documented.
 Furthermore, solutions such as better housing designs, regular hoof trimming, and improved flooring are widely recognized as effective interventions.

 The challenge for Known Knowns lies in ensuring consistent application of solutions across production systems.
 While the science is settled in many cases, practical implementation often lags due to economic or logistical constraints.